Vendor Risk Management, Explained.

 Vendor Lifecycle Management (VLM) Tool

-Implementing a vendor lifecycle management program allows you to keep track of all your vendors and their statuses.
-However, this process must be easy enough to use so employees can update it as needed, and be secure in case there are any legal concerns with the data stored on it.
+Implementing a vendor lifecycle management program lets you track all your vendors and their statuses.
+However, this process must be easy enough to use so employees can update it as needed and secure enough to address any legal concerns about the data stored on it.

 Specialized Vendor Insurance